Pardon of Alberto Fujimori: Reversal of pardon

 Following appeals by victims of Fujimori's decisions, Peru's Supreme Court reversed his pardon on 3 October 2018.
 Fujimori was ordered back to prison.
 The court found that the pardon lacked legal foundation, as one of the reasons given for Fujimori's pardon was a terminal illness, but he did not suffer from one.
 Furthermore, it found that "the pardon was unlawful because Fujimori's crimes are considered crimes against humanity, and therefore can't be pardoned under Peruvian and international law".
 Fujimori's attorney said he would appeal the decision.

 On the day the reversal was announced, Fujimori was transported by ambulance to a private clinic to be treated for a heart condition.
 He gave an interview there one day later, saying that a return to prison would kill him.

 Days later, on 11 October 2018, the Congress of Peru—whose members are mainly Fujimorist—approved a bill allowing older adults to be released from prison and be placed on electronic monitoring, a move that was seen as benefiting Fujimori.

 In January 2019, a court-appointed panel found that Fujimori was healthy enough to return to prison, and he was forced back to prison on 23 January 2019.
 The Supreme Court rejected an appeal by Fujimori's lawyers on 13 February 2019, confirming the earlier decision that Fujimori must serve the remaining 13 years of his sentence in prison.

+The Constitutional Court of Peru, in a 4–3 ruling on 17 March 2022, reinstated the pardon, though it was not clear if or when he may be released.
+On 8 April 2022, the Inter-American Court of Human Rights overruled the Constitutional Court and ordered Peru not to release Fujimori.

-Possible future release
+Possible future pardon

 Fujimori's daughter, Keiko Fujimori, unsuccessfully ran for president in the 2021 Peruvian general election.
 She had announced in January 2021 that she would pardon her father should she get elected.
 She ultimately lost the election in the second round to Pedro Castillo, who has vowed to not consider pardoning Fujimori while in office.

+December 2023 Constitutional Court order

-However, the Constitutional Court of Peru in a 4-3 ruling approved the release of Fujimori on 17 March 2022, though it is not clear if or when he may be released.
+On 5 December 2023, the Constitutional Court of Peru ordered the immediate release of Alberto Fujimori.